Medieval Art

 The Pulpit in Pisa Cathedral

-France cultivated chiefly two branches of painting: illumination and stained glass painting.
-England also adopted them, while Germany followed with new methods in miniature painting, and great perfection in stained glass.
-However, the decorative tendencies of French miniatures, with brilliant colors influenced by stained glass paintings, were not adopted in German art, and the pen drawings of Germany led to the great woodcuts and copper engravings.
+The Medieval French art cultivated chiefly two branches of painting: illumination and stained glass painting.
+England also adopted them, while Germany followed with new methods in miniature painting, and perfection in the art of stained glass.
+However, the decorative tendencies of French miniatures, with brilliant colors influenced by stained glass paintings, were not adopted in Medieval German art.
+There were the pen drawings of Germany leading to the great woodcuts and copper engravings.

-In Netherlands, the development of French miniature painting techniques resulted in the great works of panel painting of the early 15th century.
-The architecture of the age of Jan van Eyck and Rogier was still purely Gothic.
+Medieval painters in Netherlands followed the development of miniature painting techniques in France.
+This resulted in the great works of panel painting of the early 15th century.
+The Medieval architecture of the Low Countries in the times of Jan van Eyck and Rogier was still purely Gothic.

-In the first decades of the 15th century, Italy will take the place France had occupied in the 12th century.
+In the first decades of the 15th century, the Italian Medieval art will take the place occupied by French art in the 12th century.
 From the arts perspective, Italy was more than fifty years in advance of the rest of Europe.

 Great names of Medieval art, like Giotto and Giovanni Pisano, were followed by a generation of artists.
 Masolino and Fra Angelico were representative for the Middle Ages art, however their late Gothic works, especially Fra Angelico's, were already heralding the Renaissance.